AmandaBirmingham/C-VIEW-Currents/README.md

     * https://github.com/AmandaBirmingham/SARS-CoV-2_WasteWater_San-Diego
     * https://github.com/joshuailevy/SD-Freyja-Outputs
   * Attached to an ssh key, with known public and private keys

-The pipeline is designed to run on a version 3 or later AWS ParallelCluster.
+To create a new cluster:

-Begin by ensuring that ParallelCluster is installed on your local machine; if it is not, take these steps:
+1. Ensure that version 3.2 or later AWS ParallelCluster is installed on your local machine; if it is not, take these steps:
    1. Set up a `conda` environment and and install ParallelCluster
       1. Run `conda create --name parallelcluster3 python=3`
       2. Run `conda activate parallelcluster3`
       3. Run `python3 -m pip install --upgrade aws-parallelcluster`
    2. In the `parallelcluster3` environment, install Node Version Manager and Node.js, which are (apparently) required by AWS Cloud Development Kit (CDK)
       1. Run `curl -o- https://raw.githubusercontent.com/nvm-sh/nvm/v0.38.0/install.sh | bash`
       2. Run `chmod ug+x ~/.nvm/nvm.sh`
       3. Run `source ~/.nvm/nvm.sh`
       4. Run `nvm install --lts`
       5. Check your install by running `node --version` and `pcluster version`

-Next, ensure you have a pem file registered with AWS and that you have run `aws configure` locally to set up AWS command line access from your local machine.
-Then prepare a cluster configuration yaml file using the below template:
+2. Ensure you have, locally, a pem file registered with AWS
+3. Ensure that you have run `aws configure` locally to set up AWS command line access from your local machine
+4. Prepare a cluster configuration yaml file using the below template:

 ```
 Region: us-west-2